 Fig 4.
 Tetanus Toxoid Vaccination Among Mothers with Neonatal Mortality

 The results of the regression analysis of the factors that predict newborn mortality are shown in Table 2.
 In the Poisson regression model, including the variables with p <0.2, p<0.1, p < 0.05, p < 0.01, p < 0.001 in the univariate analysis, tetanus doses, women's education level, women with a higher index wealth quintile, and women with a higher parity were found to be significantly linked with newborn mortality in the Poisson regression model.
 Crude incidence rate ratios (IRRs) for death are shown in the characteristics table for women who had tetanus toxoid (TT) immunization vs. those who did not.
 When compared to the vaccinated group, the unvaccinated group's crude IRR for death was 1.19 at first, with a p-value of 0.18, indicating no discernible difference in mortality.
 However, after adjusting for the other factors in the model, the crude IRR rose to 1.36 with a p-value of 0.08.
 Although this is not statistically significant at the traditional cutoff point of p < 0.05, this adjusted IRR suggests an elevated risk of MTT on infant mortality.
 According to our analysis, mothers with no tetanus dose had a 36% increased incidence rate ratio of experiencing newborn mortality (IRR = 1.36, 95%CI = 0.96, 1.93) compared to mothers who took at least a single tetanus dose.
-A similar trend has been found in the relationship between the number of tetanus doses taken and neonatal mortality that has been given in Appendix 1, which also describes taking adequate doses (at least 2 doses of tetanus vaccine) to reduce neonatal mortality (Crude IRR = 0.87, 95%CI = 0.57, 1.32) compared to taking none.
+A similar trend has been found in the relationship between the number of tetanus doses taken and neonatal mortality that has been given in S1 Table, which also describes taking adequate doses (at least 2 doses of tetanus vaccine) to reduce neonatal mortality (Crude IRR = 0.87, 95%CI = 0.57, 1.32) compared to taking none.
 Interestingly, the cesarean section was found to be insignificant.
 We also discovered that women's education level was significantly associated with newborn mortality, mothers with primary or secondary education had an increased 86% incidence rate ratio of newborn mortality (IRR = 1.86, 95%CI = 1.16, 2.99) compared to mothers who had studied at the higher secondary level.
 Additionally, women from poor families had a significantly higher incident rate ratio compared to the women from rich families (IRR = 1.77, 95%CI = 0.93, 3.38).
 Similarly, women from middle-class families had a significantly higher incident rate ratio compared to the women from rich families (IRR = 1.58, 95%CI = 0.98, 2.54).
 In addition, third-parity births were found to be substantially correlated with newborn mortality when compared to the second-parity births (IRR = 1.96, 95%CI = 0.95, 4.03).
 This indicates that women with higher parity had a 96% increased risk of neonatal deaths.
 Women aged between 25 and 29 years indicated a fairly significant association (IRR = 1.89, p = 0.081) with newborn death, showing an 89% higher incident rate ratio of neonatal mortality compared to women aged between 30 and 35 years.
 Likewise, women aged between 45 and 49 years had a significantly (IRR = 4.05, p = 0.055) higher rate ratio than women aged between 30 and 35 years.
 Gender, antenatal care visits, and division, which are the necessary factors, were found to be insignificant in the model.

 [Table 2 here]